wermipls/rana/README.md

 git clone --recursive https://github.com/wermipls/rana
 ```

-Aside from essential build tools, you will need LuaJIT installed with your system's package manager, all other dependencies should be vendored.
+All build dependencies should be vendored, so CMake with an appropriate toolchain (LLVM/Clang or GNU) should be enough.
+On Windows (MSYS2 CLANG64):

 ```sh
 mkdir build